markrebec/zuul/README.md

 In order to use the core authorization functionality, you'll need to setup subjects and roles.
 Permissions are enabled in the default configuration, so if you don't specify otherwise you'll have to setup the permissions model as well.
 Each authorization model type has it's own default, but those can be overridden in the global initializer config, or they can be specified per-model as you're setting up authorization models.

 ####Authorization Subjects
 An authorization subject is the object to which you grant roles and permissions, usually a user.
-In order to use Zuul, you'll need to setup at least one subject model.
+In order to use zuul, you'll need to setup at least one subject model.
 The default model is `User`.

 ####Authorization Roles
 Authorization roles are the roles that can be assigned to the subject mentioned above, and then used to allow or deny access to various resources.
 Zuul requires at least one role model.
 The default model is `Role`.